Port Orford Cedar

 - Nearly 300 types or cultivars have been selected from this species, many more than from any other conifer (Krüsmann,"Cultivated Conifers", p.
 70).
 Some cultivators lose their distinctive characteristics as they age, making them difficult to identify.
 Dr. Everett Hansen of Oregon State University developed a P. lateralis resistant clone (CF1) that is now being used by some wholesale nurseries as a rootstock for selected C. lawsoniana cultivars.
 Four genetic lineages of the organism have since been identified.
 However, Robin et al. (2015), using these lineages, found no breakdown of resistance.

 - Hardy to USDA Zone 5 Native range is along the coast in southwestern Oregon (the town of Port Orford is in the center of the range) and isolated inland areas at higher elevations, e.g., Siskiyou Mountains and on Mt.
 Shasta in northwestern California.
-It is one of the four native "cedars" (so-called) found in Oregon.
-For a comparison of the most common three "cedars" see Three "cedar" species native to Oregon
+It is one of the four native "cedars" (so-called) in Oregon.
+For a comparison of the four native "cedars" see Four "cedar" species native to Oregon

 - A few of its many cultivars: 'Almuii', 'Blue Surprise', 'Diks Weeping', 'Duncanii', 'Ellwoodii', 'Golden Showers', 'Green Globe', 'Miki', 'Treasure', and 'Treasure Island'